 4 May I fully understand, appreciate, and be thankful for the riches and glory of my inheritance.

 5 Let me fully comprehend the greatness of Your power as it flows to me from Your omnipotence.

 6 Fill me with all Your fullness.

-If I have to pick one the six, then I would go to number 6.
+If I have to pick one of the six, then I would go with number 6.
 I will ask him to “fill me with all His fullness”